NBISweden/nbis-meta/docs/preprocessing/index.rst

 :code:`adapter_sequence:` Adapter sequence for trimming.
 By default the workflow uses the Illumina TruSeq Universal Adapter.

-:code:`rev_adapter_sequence`: 3' adapter to be removed from second read in a pair.
+:code:`rev_adapter_sequence:` 3' adapter to be removed from second read in a pair.

+:code:`cutadapt_error_rate:` Maximum allowed error rate as value between 0 and 1.
+Defaults to 0.1.
+Increasing this value removes more adapters.

 Phix filtering
 --------------